 Overwhelmed?
 Well. the idea of doing this is always worse than the actual doing… so just give it a go.
-You will save yourself not only disappointment but money.
+You will save yourself not only disappointment but money and reduce the chance of wardrobe condensation.
 Your asthma and allergies may well improve too.

 Yes, modern houses and apartment living, and our busy working lives might seem to make it all a bit more difficult.
 In Australia, there are times of the year when allergies, asthma and hazard reduction burning or bushfires make opening those windows impossible.
 So, let’s look at a few modern tools to manage humidity in your wardrobe.

 Read the instruction manual for your air con system.
 They often have settings that can be adjusted to reduce humidity, not just heat or cool air.

 Giving things the space to breathe is a good strategy.
 So, choose the same sort of clothes hanger to maximise the use of space as well as let clothes hang properly, to reduce wardrobe condensation.
 You should be able to move a hand between each piece of clothing hanging in your wardrobe, otherwise air can’t circulate.

 Your grandparents may have kept their clothes in chests and wardrobes of cedar.
 Cedarwood contains thujaplicin, a natural antibacterial and antifungal agent, and some types of cedar also have insect-repellent qualities.
 Today you can still benefit from these protective properties by trying products like these in your wardrobes.